MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Configuring-Microsoft-Dynamics-NAV-Web-Client-by-Modifying-the-Web.config-File.md

 ## Modify the navsettings.json or web.config file directly

-1. Open the navsettings.json or or web.config in any text or code editor, such as Notepad or Visual Studio Code.
+1. Open the navsettings.json or web.config in any text or code editor, such as Notepad or Visual Studio Code.

-    Each setting is a defined by a key-value pair.
+    Each setting is defined by a key-value pair.

-    -   In the navsettins.json file,a setting has the format:
+    -   In the navsettings.json file, a setting has the format:

         `"keyname": "keyvalue",`